Why Your Lips Crack in Winter (Hint: TEWL Doubles, Most Balms Can't Keep Up)

 Transepidermal Water Loss Doubles

-Transepidermal water loss (TEWL) is the rate at which water evaporates outward through the skin.
-It is the single best laboratory measurement of barrier integrity.
-A 2024 study in Skin Research and Technology tracked TEWL on the vermilion border of the lip across seasons and found that winter TEWL was 2.1 times higher than summer baseline, even in subjects who used moisturizing balm daily.
-The lip barrier is not just losing more water; it is losing it faster than topical moisturizer can replace it.
+TEWL is the rate at which water evaporates outward through the skin and the standard laboratory measurement of barrier integrity.
+A 2024 study in Skin Research and Technology tracked TEWL on the vermilion border of the lip across seasons and found winter TEWL was 2.1x summer baseline, even in subjects who used moisturizing balm daily.
+The lip barrier loses water faster than topical moisturizer can replace it.
+Glycerin-heavy balms make this worse: in dry winter air the humectant pulls water out of deeper tissue rather than pulling it in from the atmosphere.

 Wind and Cold Wax Stripping